isledecomp/isle/CONTRIBUTING.md

 ### Formatting

 We are currently using [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) with configuration files that aim to replicate the code formatting employed by the original developers.
 There are [integrations](https://clang.llvm.org/docs/ClangFormat.html#vim-integration) available for most editors and IDEs.
-The required `clang-format` version is `17.x`.
+The required `clang` toolchain version is `18.x`.

 ### Naming conventions